Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 A psychiatrist has the expertise to make these adjustments and to address any side effects your medications may cause.

-What Kind of Symptoms or Issues Do You Want to Treat?
+What Do You Want to Address in Treatment?

 Not every mental health condition can be effectively treated with medication.

-Depression and anxiety usually respond pretty well to medications that most doctors know and feel comfortable prescribing (though not always; some people have panic disorders or treatment-resistant depression that require a lot of experimentation to successfully treat.)
+Depression and anxiety usually respond pretty well to medications that most doctors know and feel comfortable prescribing (though not always; panic disorders and treatment-resistant depression can require a lot of experimentation to successfully treat.)

 Psychotic disorders also respond well to medication, but often require more trial and error to effectively treat than depression or anxiety.

-On the other hand, it’s harder to treat trauma-related conditions with medication alone.
+On the other hand, it’s hard to treat trauma-related conditions with medication alone.
 Medications can address some symptoms, but not the underlying trauma, which nearly always requires therapy to treat.

-And while some substance use disorders (especially alcohol and opioid use disorders) can be partially treated with medication, they usually also require therapy to fully treat.
+And while some substance use disorders (especially alcohol and opioid use disorders) can be partially treated with medication, you usually need to also go to therapy or a treatment program to fully recover.

-Whether a psychiatrist is a good choice will depend on whether you have symptoms that can be addressed by medication and want to address them that way.
+Whether a psychiatrist or a therapist is a better choice will depend on whether you have symptoms that can be addressed by medication and whether you want to address them that way.

-Therapy alone can effectively treat a wide range of mental health conditions, and it’s just as viable to start with a therapist and then go to a PCP or psychiatrist as it is to do it the other way around.
+Therapy alone can effectively treat a wide range of mental health conditions, and it’s just as viable to start with a therapist and then go to a PCP or psychiatrist as it is to do it the other way.

 Anxiety can cause chronic stress that harms your heart.
 Depression can affect gut health.
 Many mental health conditions impact your energy level, immune system, or ability to care for yourself.